open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/brainscales-2/index.md

 ---
 active_product: false
-description: The BrainScaleS-2 is an accelerated spiking neuromorphic system-on-chip integrating 512 adaptive integrate-and-fire neurons, 212k plastic synapses, embedded processors, and event routing.
+summary: The BrainScaleS-2 is an accelerated spiking neuromorphic system-on-chip integrating 512 adaptive integrate-and-fire neurons, 212k plastic synapses, embedded processors, and event routing.
 It enables fast emulation of complex neural dynamics and exploration of synaptic plasticity rules.
 The architecture supports training